 Drive time from Gold Beach to Brookings: 32 minutes

-While all of the Oregon Coast is gorgeous, if I had to pick the most beautiful spot, it would be Brookings.
+While all of the Oregon Coast towns are gorgeous, if I had to pick the MOST beautiful, it would be Brookings, hands down.
 With turquoise water, pine-tree topped sea stacks, and hidden coves, it’s one of the most otherworldly spots I’ve ever seen.

 If you want a break from exploring the incredible landscape here, Brookings also has a cute harbor, dotted with colorful boats, and a small, but charming downtown area.
 But, seriously, trust me, you won’t need a break from Brookings’ jaw-dropping beauty!